 Rule 506b

-The company making the investment offering should provide their information and detailed objectives explaining the purpose and expectations of the project.
+The real estate syndication company making the investment offering should provide its information and detailed objectives explaining the purpose and expectations of the project.
 The fund manager’s information and responsibilities should also be included in this section.

-Property / Project Description and Note Agreement (if applicable)
+Property / Project Description & Note Agreement (if applicable)

 Offering Terms